-The Planning and Development Act 2000 (as amended) requires the Planning Authority to prepare a Development Plan every six years for its jurisdiction.
-The Planning and Development (Strategic Environmental Assessment) Regulations 2004, as amended, require that SEA be carried out in respect of County Development Plans.
+The Planning and Development Act 2000 (as amended) requires the Planning Authority to prepare a development plan every six years for its jurisdiction.
+The Planning and Development (Strategic Environmental Assessment) Regulations 2004, as amended, require that SEA be carried out in respect of county development plans.
 There was no requirement therefore for screening the plan for SEA.

-In accordance with S.12(1) of the Planning and Development Act 2000 (as amended) and Article 14E(1) of the Planning and Development (Strategic Environmental Assessment) Regulations, 2004 as amended, the Draft Plan and the Environmental Report will be sent to the Minister, the Board and the prescribed authorities and will be placed on public display for a period of not less than ten weeks, during which time submissions or observations may be made to the Planning

-Authority.
-Any submissions or observations in relation to the Draft Plan or Environmental Report received during this period will be taken into consideration before the making of the Plan.
+In accordance with S.12(1) of the Planning and Development Act 2000 (as amended) and Article 14E(1) of the Planning and Development (Strategic Environmental Assessment) Regulations, 2004 (as amended), the Plan and the Environmental Report were sent to the Minister, the Board and the prescribed authorities and placed on public display for a period of not less than ten weeks, during which time submissions or observations were made to the Planning Authority.
+All submissions and observations in relation to the Plan or Environmental Report received during this period were taken into consideration before the making of the Plan.

-Following consideration of the submissions the Plan shall be accepted or amended by the Members.
-Notice of any material alterations must be published in a newspaper and sent to the Minister, the Board and the prescribed authorities.
-The proposed alterations shall also be screened to determine if SEA is required.
-SEA will be required if the proposed alterations would cause any significant environmental effects not previously identified or addressed in the Environmental Report.
-The proposed alterations will be placed on public display for a period of not less than four weeks, during which time submissions or observations may be made to the Planning Authority.
-Any submissions or observations in relation to the proposed amendment will be taken into consideration before the making of any amendment.
+Following consideration of the submissions, the Plan was amended by the Members.
+Notice of these material amendments were published in a newspaper and sent to the Minister, the Board and the prescribed authorities.
+The amendments were screened for SEA and it was determined that they did not require full SEA as the proposed amendments would not cause any significant environmental effects not previously identified or addressed in the Environmental Report.
+The proposed amendments were placed on public display for a period of not less than four weeks, during which time submissions or observations were made to the Planning Authority.
+Any submissions or observations in relation to the proposed amendments were taken into consideration before the making of any amendment.

-Following consideration of the submissions on the amendment the Plan shall be made with or without further modification, as appropriate, by the Members of the Planning Authority.
+Following consideration of the submissions on the amendments, the Plan was made with further modifications, by the Members of the Planning Authority.
 A further modification to the material alteration may be made where it is minor in nature and therefore not likely to have significant effects on the environment or adversely affect the integrity of a European site.
-Following the making of the Plan a SEA Statement will be prepared in accordance with SEA Regulations and will be made available to the public.
-The SEA Statement will outline how environmental considerations were considered in the making of the Plan.
+The modifications were screened for SEA and it was determined to not require full SEA as the proposed modifications would not cause any significant environmental effects not previously identified or addressed in the Environmental Report.
+Following the making of the Plan a SEA Statement has been prepared in accordance with SEA Regulations and will be made available to the public.
+The SEA Statement outlines how environmental considerations were considered in the making of the Plan.